Taylor-T-Smith/COMP1_2014/task1answers.md

 ##Task 5 questions

-1.Datetime module needs to be imprted 2.DisplayRecentScores(), UpdateRecentScores(), TRecentScore(), ResetRecentScore() 3.
+1.Datetime module needs to be imported 2.DisplayRecentScores(), UpdateRecentScores(), TRecentScore(), ResetRecentScore() 3.use string.strftime('%d/%m/%y')

+## Additional Questions

+##Variable Roles

+1.
+2.

+## Functions and Parameters

+1. Passing by value creates a copy of the variable and only the copied variable changes meaning the original stays the same.
+Passing by reference also creates a copy but the original variable is changed.
+2.